WSU-kduncan/f23cicd-Mechree/README.md

 Docker Repo: [Mechree's Docker Repository](https://hub.docker.com/repository/docker/mechree/ceg3120-images/general "Docker Repository Link")

 # Project Overview
-- The purpose of this project to is to become familair with creating and utilizing containers using the software Docker Desktop.
+- The purpose of this project to is to become familair with creating and utilizing containers using the software Docker Desktop on the command line, implementing and practice versioning, and to use webhooks.

 # Docker Setup and Usage Guide on Windows Subsystem for Linux 2 (WSL2)